 The title character is an utterly cynical curmudgeon, Straw Nihilist atheist as well as a bitter drug addict.
 Dr. House is actually a more benevolent example than most.
 In a few more reflective moments, he explains that in the absence of definitive proof one way or another, a belief for or against God is ultimately a choice between what gives more comfort.
 He simply finds it more comforting to think that existence isn't a test.

 His subordinate Doctor Cameron, however, is very idealistic despite being at least nominally an agnostic (she thinks God might or might not exist, but either way she doesn't believe He takes an interest in humanity).
 More accurately, she believes that whether there's actually a God or not is immaterial, since humanity could never hope to understand him in any case.
-"I think penguins may as well speculate about quantum physics."
+"I think penguins may as well speculate about quantum physics," as she puts it.

 One episode featured a priest who called himself atheist but really had a textbook example of "God did me wrong" Hollywood atheism.
 Seeing Jesus floating in front of him does nothing but make him check himself into the hospital for hallucinations.
 By the end of the episode, he had found faith again because the wrong was made right and he made peace with the person who had hurt him.